Which implant and which operation?

 The surgical access can be from underneath the breast, the armpit or around the nipple.
 There are pros and cons to each and again the choice will be made together.

-The outside coating of the implant is normally silicone and can be textured or smooth.
-There are also different texturings available too.
-Implants coated with polyurethane are also available.
+The outside coating of the implant is normally silicone and can be textured or smooth; however there are alternative texturings also available, such as polyurethane.
 Implants are filled with either saline or a cohesive silicone gel.
 There are differences in the amount of fill and how cohesive the gel is.
-These choices are determined alot by the surgical approach chosen, the look you want and your tissues; also if you have had previous surgery.
-Ms Corduff will guide you through this at the consultation.
+These choices are determined a lot by the surgical approach chosen, the look you want and your tissues; also if you have had previous surgery.
+Dr Ngan will guide you through this at the consultation.

-We work with you to try and achieve the result and look that you want using our expertise and experience with the different surgical techniques and wide array of implants available.
-We use a state of the art 3D imaging computer programme to help plan.
-As with all these technologies it has limitations in that it does not show how your tissues will redrape over an implant especially with time.
+At the Aesthetic Breast Surgery Centre we work with you to try and achieve the results and look that you want, using our expertise and experience along with a range of surgical techniques and the wide array of implants available.
+To assist in our planning we use state-of the art 3D computer imaging software.
+As with all technology, it has limitations in that it does not show how your tissues will redrape over an implant, especially with time.

 Breast surgery as with all other surgery has its risks and complications.
-We all need to be prepared for when things do not work out as you hoped and also to work together beforehand to minimise the risks.
-You need to be fully aware of these issues and know how we will address them so that ultimately you can achieve a good result.
-In making your decision to go ahead with surgery as well as being aware that your ideal may not be achievable and some compromises may need to be made you need to be able to accept the risks and understand the following issues:
+We all need to be prepared for when things do not work out as you hoped, and also to work together beforehand to minimise the risks.
+You need to be fully aware of these issues and know how we will address them, so that ultimately you can achieve a good result.
+When making your decision to go ahead with surgery, you need to be aware that your ideal may not be achievable and some compromises may need to be made.
+You need to be able to accept the risks and understand the following issues;

 Capsules